Polynomial functions over dual numbers of several variables: Introduction

 Kempner~\cite{Residue} was the first mathematician who studied polynomial functions on a finite ring which is not a field.
 He studied extensively the polynomial functions on $\mathbb{Z}_m$, the ring of integers modulo $m$.
 However, his arguments and results were somewhat lengthy and sophisticated.
-So, for a long time some researchers \cite{pol1, pol2, pol3} followed his work, obtained simpler proofs and contributed to the subject as well.
-Meanwhile, some others were interested on the group of permutation polynomials modulo $p^n$ \cite{per1}.
-Other mathematicians have generalized the concepts of polynomial functions on $\mathbb{Z}_m$ into other rings, for examples, local principal ideal rings~\cite{Nechaev1980} and Galois rings~\cite{gal}.
-Later, Frisch~\cite{suit} characterized the polynomial functions of general class of local rings.
-Surprisingly, all rings examined in ~\cite{gal,Nechaev1980,Residue} are contained in this class.
-It should be mentioned that around forty years ago some mathematicians studied the properties of polynomial functions on weaker structures such as semi groups~\cite{semi} and monoids~\cite{mon}.
-In a recent paper \cite{Haki}, the authors considered the polynomial functions of the ring of dual numbers modulo $m$.
-Dual numbers are not contained in the class of rings covered in \cite{suit}, except for some trivial cases.
-In this paper, we are interested in the polynomial functions of the ring of dual numbers of several variables over \comment{general finite local rings} a finite local ring $R$, that is, the ring $R[x_1,\ldots,x_k]/ I $, where $I$ is the ideal generated by the set $\{x_ix_j: i,j\in\{1,\ldots,k\}\}$.
-We find that the construction of the polynomial functions over such a ring depends on the polynomial functions over $R$.
-Furthermore, we show that the order of a subgroup of polynomial permutations on $\Ralfak$ plays an essential role in the counting formulas of the polynomial functions and the polynomial permutations on $\Ralfak$. \comment{We show the construction of the polynomial functions over $R[x_1,\ldots,x_k]/ I $, where $I$ is the ideal generated by the set $\{x_ix_j: i,j\in\{1,\ldots,k\}\}$, depending on the polynomial functions over $R$} \comment{ we derive some general facts.
-Then, we apply these results to the ring of dual numbers modulo $m$ of higher degree.} Here is a summary of the paper.
-Section~\ref{sc2} contains some basics and notations.
-In Section~\ref{sc3}, we characterize null polynomials and permutation polynomials on $\Ralfak$, and we develop the ideas needed in the last section.
-Finally, in Section~\ref{sc4} we introduce the stabilizer group with some of its properties and obtain some counting formulas.
+Therefore, for a long time some researchers \cite{pol1,pol2,pol3} followed up his work, obtained simpler proofs and contributed to the subject as well.
+Meanwhile, some others were interested in the group of polynomial permutations modulo $p^n$ \cite{per1,per2}.
+Other mathematicians have generalized the concepts of polynomial functions on $\mathbb{Z}_m$ into other rings, for example, local principal ideal rings~\cite{Necha} and Galois rings~\cite{gal}.
+Later, Frisch~\cite{suit} characterized the polynomial functions over a more general class of local rings.
+Surprisingly, all rings examined in ~\cite{gal,Necha,Residue} are contained in this class.

+In a recent paper \cite{Haki}, the authors considered the polynomial functions of the ring $R[x]/(x^2)$, the ring of dual numbers over $R$.
+In particular, they examined extensively the properties of the polynomial functions on dual numbers over the integers modulo $p^n$ by relating them to the polynomial functions modulo $p^n$.
+However, dual numbers over finite local rings that are not fields are not contained in the class of rings covered in \cite{suit}, (see Proposition ~\ref{CHSsutt}).

+It should be mentioned that some mathematicians examined the properties of polynomial functions on weaker structures such as semi groups~\cite{semi} and monoids~\cite{mon}.